-The Bachelor of Science in Electrical Engineering Technology degree is accredited according to the program requirements established by the Accreditation Board for Engineering and Technology—Engineering Technology Accreditation Commission of ABET.
+The Electrical Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, www.abet.org.
 Data on annual student enrollment and degrees awarded can be viewed by clicking on the following two links: annual enrollment and degrees awarded annually.

 Program Educational Objectives